abdullahrkw/myblog/content/post/best-logging-practices.md

 - Write meaningful logs that don't require deep understanding of the application.

-- write logs in a format that's easily pasreable.
+- write logs in a format that's easily parseable.

 - Log neither too much not too less but remember logs may be the only source of truth to figure out bugs while in production.